open-telemetry/otel-arrow/collector/README.md

 [Instructions for building an OpenTelemetry Collector with support for OpenTelemetry Protocol with Apache Arrow.][BUILDING]

+After you have built a collector using one of the documented methods, see the [examples][EXAMPLES].

 [We would prefer to include these components in the OpenTelemetry Contrib Collector, because it is an officially maintained artifact.
 At this time, however, these components are new and the migration